Blueprint Travelers

 If you are looking for food and souvenirs, make your way to the Higashimuki Shopping Street, an internal pedestrian streetway that is lined with different restaurants and boutique shops.
 It’s the best place to find food variety when touring around a Nara day trip.

-Info about the Deer of Nara
+Info About the Deer of Nara

 Nara is famous for the deer that freely wander through the streets and parks.
 The deer are protected as a national treasure in Nara and have free reign of Nara park.
 There are a few things to note with regards to the deer.
 First, the deer may become aggressive, especially around food so be aware of the animals when in the park.
 They have been known to kick or bite, especially the male deer, and it is important to watch your kids around them.
 Second, the deer will bow to you but they are expecting a treat in return.
 You can purchase deer food at various vendors throughout Nara to give to the deer and make sure you get this early in the day because they do sell out.
 Overall though, the animals are calm and it is special to get to walk through the park and temples with them by your side.

-Read more about the Blueprint Travelers personal experience in Suriname
+Read more about the Blueprint Travelers personal experience in Nara

 Share This Article